cameronglanville/swingy/README.md

 ## To do

-- Hibernate Validator
 - need to get validation working
-- - Hibernate Validator 6
+- - Hibernate Validator 6 | working
-- - GlassFish 5
+- - GlassFish 5 | added, not using atm
-- need to add more views - don't think I do
-- need to combine models - done
+- need to combine models | done
 - model needs useful functions